rancilio-pid/clevercoffee/README.md

   - Feature: Wifi hostname configuable.
   - New feature: Safe-guard: Stop heating forever if sensor is flapping!
   - Fix: Pid.Compute() is now in sync with isrCounter and is not loosing one tick each second.
 Heater flapping is reduced.

+# Special Thanks
+To the great work of the rancilio-pid.de team, just to mention a few: andreas, markus, toppo78, miau.
+Also to the nice people in the rancilio chat and the ones who contribute and give very much appreciated feedback like helge!

+!!
+Thank you so much for the tasty cup of coffee I enjoy each day !!

 # Disclaimer
 THIS SOFTWARE IS PROVIDED BY THE COPYRIGHT HOLDERS AND CONTRIBUTORS “AS IS” AND ANY EXPRESS OR IMPLIED WARRANTIES, INCLUDING, BUT NOT LIMITED TO, THE IMPLIED WARRANTIES OF MERCHANTABILITY AND FITNESS FOR A PARTICULAR PURPOSE ARE DISCLAIMED.
 IN NO EVENT SHALL THE COPYRIGHT OWNER OR CONTRIBUTORS BE LIABLE FOR ANY DIRECT, INDIRECT, INCIDENTAL, SPECIAL, EXEMPLARY, OR CONSEQUENTIAL DAMAGES (INCLUDING, BUT NOT LIMITED TO, PROCUREMENT OF SUBSTITUTE GOODS OR SERVICES; LOSS OF USE, DATA, OR PROFITS; OR BUSINESS INTERRUPTION) HOWEVER CAUSED AND ON ANY THEORY OF LIABILITY, WHETHER IN CONTRACT, STRICT LIABILITY, OR TORT (INCLUDING NEGLIGENCE OR OTHERWISE) ARISING IN ANY WAY OUT OF THE USE OF THIS SOFTWARE, EVEN IF ADVISED OF THE POSSIBILITY OF SUCH DAMAGE.